Home

 On top of Malawati Hill stands a huge and well maintained light house that was built in the year 1907.
 This century old structure is still in use today to guide ships that sail along the Straits Of Malacca.

-This light house has 2 levels where the lower level consists of a twirl stell stairs from bottom to the top.
+This light house has 2 levels where the lower level consists of a twirl stairs from bottom to the top.
 The top level consists of a big rounded flat bulb which is lighted up from 7:00pm to 6:00am the next day.
 Visitors are not allowed to go into this light house except prior arrangements are made with the authorities.

 Silver Leaf Monkeys

-There are many monkeys from the species called Silver Leaf and Long Tail Macaques.
-They roam freely in this park and will not hesitate to come near you if you have food for them.
 You will be able to see many visitors feeding the monkeys bread, rambutans and nuts.
 The adult Silver Leaf Monkeys are dark-haired whereas the young ones have a distinctive bright orange-haired all over the body.
 They are more gentle in nature compared to the Long Tail Macaques.

 Bread and fruits can be purchased from the sellers at the hill itself if you intend to feed the monkeys.
 As the monkeys are wild, be careful when you feed them.